 Heavenly Father I have hardened my heart; consequently, the World is not seeing Christ in me and I am bringing reproach to your great name.
 You paid the price for me at Calvary by conquering sin and all of its effects.
 I thank you that your word of my redemption is the same today as when you first spoke it upon Jesus’ resurrection.
 I thank you now for a heart that is tender towards you, a heart that has been made whole.
 Please fill my heart Holy Spirit to overflowing.
 Let your rivers of living waters flow out of me so that this lost World may know You are in me and I am in you – that we are one so that the World will know that you sent Jesus!

-** Open attached short PowerPoint Show (Spirit Soul and Body.pps with four slides) to have an animated aid to understanding the connection of the spirit, spiritual heart, soul, brain, and body.
+(2) Open attached short PowerPoint Show (Spirit Soul and Body.ppt with four slides) to have an animated aid to understanding the connection of the spirit, spiritual heart, soul, brain, and body.
 Left click to download the file and left click to advance through it.
 If you do not have Microsoft PowerPoint installed on your computer you can download a free PowerPoint viewer from Microsoft here.
 I recommend it as picture is worth at least a thousand words.
-The editable PowerPoint version of this file is also included.